 Unleashing the Power of Happiness With the Happiness Protocol

-At Holistic Actions, we know it’s not enough to increase cellular energy with optimized nutrition, supplementation, and holistic approaches drawn from nature, the ancient healing arts, indigenous medicine, and the best of modern science.
-We also have to increase cellular energy by increasing your pet’s happiness, and that’s why we implement an individualized “Happiness Protocol” for each of our pet patients!
-Here’s a glimpse into just a few elements of it!
+At Holistic Actions!, we know it’s sometimes not enough to increase cellular energy with optimized nutrition, supplementation, and holistic approaches drawn from nature, the ancient healing arts, indigenous medicine, and the best of modern science.
+It’s also helpful to increase cellular energy by promoting intercellular communication by optimizing your pet’s happiness.

 The Power of “Puppy Pranayama” — Sniff Walks and Snuffle Matts